EnquistLab/BFI/README.md

-# Biodiversity Informatics and Forecasting Insitute
+# Biodiversity Informatics and Forecasting Institute